 I am sure there will be much more for me to learn about this subject and I will try to keep you informed.
 I am truly a beginner at intermittent fasting.

 I am not sure how it will turn out after I have fasted for a while.
 I feel good now.

 It seems that it is a good idea to talk to your doctor before you begin intermittent fasting or any change in your eating pattern.

 Pay attention to how you feel.
 If you feel good, then you can continue the fast/eat cycle.
 If you don't feel good, then you should stop and go to something that works for you.
-If it will keep my cholesterol low, then I will continue to do this.
+If it will keep my cholesterol ang triglicerides low, then I will continue to do this.
 Once you have done it a few days, it becomes easier.

 The above fasting that I was doing was for 16 to 18 hours of fasting daily.
 I felt good about it.

 Then, I talked to my son who told me that it is a good idea to kick off the fast with a few days of 24 hour fasting.
 So, I decided to backtrack a little and do it.
 It works like this: You eat a small healthy meal in the morning and then fast (remember to drink water as you like) until they same time the next morning and eat another small meal.....
 So it is my second morning.
 I was hungry when I went to bed last night, but when I woke up I was not hungry.
 I ate a bowl of chia oatmeal with raisins and cream and maple syrup.
 Now I am on my second day and I feel good.
 I plan on going from my two day jump start to an 18/6 hour fast/eat schedule.
-I know that I will be healthier doing this if the information I am reading about IF (intermittent fasting) are true.
+I know that I will be healthier doing this if the information I am reading about IF (intermittent fasting) is true.

 It is almost lunch time now on my second all day fast, and I feel fine.
 I am not hungry or tired.
 I truly appreciate any comments you want to add to my quest for a healthy body.